primabiotic/wordpress/strony_uk/About us.md

 ## About us

-Primabiotic was created for all those who want to take care of their health and beauty in a natural way.
+Primabiotic was created for all those who want to take care of their health and beauty in a natural wayyyyy.

 Our top nutritional supplement Primabiotic Collagen is a naturally-inspired product
 that helps you rediscover your beauty and feel better.